Quantum Computers Cost – Price Guide, Factors, and SpinQ Solutions

 -

-SpinQ Gemini Mini / Mini Pro – 2-qubit portable NMR quantum computers with built-in touchscreen, control system, and curriculum.
+SpinQ Gemini Mini / Mini Pro: Portable 2-qubit NMR platforms with touchscreen and curriculum

 -

-SpinQ Triangulum / Triangulum Mini – 3-qubit desktop or portable models supporting complex algorithms and open hardware access.
+SpinQ Triangulum / Triangulum Mini: 3-qubit desktop or portable models for algorithm exploration

 -

-SpinQ Gemini Lab – a one-stop experimental platform covering quantum mechanics, computing fundamentals, and advanced research experiments.
+SpinQ Gemini Lab: Integrated experimental platform covering fundamentals through advanced research

 -